COMBASE/cloud-api-v3-js-client/docs/PointsOfSaleApi.md

 <a name="updatePointOfSale"></a>
 # **updatePointOfSale**
-> updatePointOfSale(accountId, pointOfSaleIdOrNumber, body, opts)
+> updatePointOfSale(koronaAccountId, pointOfSaleIdOrNumber, body, opts)

 updates a point of sale (works only for coupling (attribute &#39;couplingId&#39;) or updating device information (attribute &#39;deviceInformation&#39;))